 We ask you do this before the semester starts so that we can get your texts up for you in a timely fashion.
-Be Aware that Amy Howard (reserves librarian) receives a flood of e-mails from multiple departments at the beginning of each semester.
-If you e-mail last minute, your texts will go up slowly as Amy tries to handle the beginning-of-semester flood.
+Be aware that Amy Howard (reserves librarian) receives a flood of e-mails from multiple departments at the beginning of each semester.
+If you e-mail last minute, your texts will go up slowly as Amy tries to handle the beginning-of-semester deluge.